ChristopherMichaelShea/christophermichaelshea/README.md

 - I'm a software engineer passionate about innovative software solutions and hardware systems.

+- Very interested in Distributed Systems and Network Programming.

 - With a foundation in computer science, mathematics, and a knack for problem-solving, I aim to craft efficient, robust, and scalable applications.

 - I enjoy working in teams and constantly learning new things